awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-latency.md

 Route 53 doesn't check the health of the endpoint specified in the record, for example, the endpoint specified by the IP address in the **Value** field\.
 When you select a health check for a record, Route 53 checks the health of the endpoint that you specified in the health check\.
 For information about how Route 53 determines whether an endpoint is healthy, see [How Amazon Route 53 Determines Whether a Health Check Is HealthyHow Route 53 Determines Whether a Health Check Is Healthy](dns-failover-determining-health-of-endpoints.md)\.

 Associating a health check with a record is useful only when Route 53 is choosing between two or more records to respond to a DNS query, and you want Route 53 to base the choice in part on the status of a health check\.
 Use health checks only in the following configurations:

-+ You're checking the health of all of the records in a group of failover, geolocation, latency, multivalue, or weighted records, and you specify health check IDs for all the records\.
++ You're checking the health of all of the records in a group of records that have the same name, type, and routing policy \(such as failover or weighted records\), and you specify health check IDs for all the records\.
 If the health check for a record specifies an endpoint that is not healthy, Route 53 stops responding to queries using the value for that record\.
 + You select **Yes** for **Evaluate Target Health** for an alias record or the records in a group of failover alias, geolocation alias, latency alias, or weighted alias record\.
 If the alias records reference non\-alias records in the same hosted zone, you must also specify health checks for the referenced records\.

-For geolocation records, if an endpoint is unhealthy, Route 53 looks for a record for the larger, associated geographic region\.
-For example, suppose you have records for a state in the United States, for the United States, for North America, and for all locations \(**Location** is **Default**\)\.
-If the endpoint for the state record is unhealthy, Route 53 checks the records for the United States, for North America, and for all locations, in that order, until it finds a record that has a healthy endpoint\.

 If your health checks specify the endpoint only by domain name, we recommend that you create a separate health check for each endpoint\.
 For example, create a health check for each HTTP server that is serving content for www\.example\.com\.
 For the value of **Domain Name**, specify the domain name of the server \(such as us\-east\-2\-www\.example\.com\), not the name of the records \(example\.com\)\.